Shintaro Shimizu

-Shintaro Shimizu (清水 慎太郎, Shimizu Shintarō) is a Japanese professional footballer who plays as a forward for Cambodian Premier League club Phnom Penh Crown.
+Shintaro Shimizu (清水 慎太郎, Shimizu Shintarō) is a former Japanese professional footballer who currently plays as a forward for Cambodian Premier League club ISI Dangkor Senchey.

 Club career

 Phnom Penh Crown

 On 5 October 2023, Shintaro scored a hat-trick in the 2023–24 AFC Cup group stage fixture against Myanmar side, Shan United in a 4–0 home victory.

 Club statistics

 Updated to end of 2018 season.